Understanding Combined Single Limit (CSL) and Split Limit Liability InsuranceJune 26, 2017

 Your property damage liability insurance provides coverage for property damage to another party’s auto which is damaged in an accident deemed to be your fault.
 This could include damage to another auto, or also include damage to fences, buildings or houses that become involved in an automobile accident.

 Split Limit Liability Insurance

-As mentioned, many states, like Pennsylvania for example, have options to purchase a split limit or combined single limit automobile policy.
+As mentioned, many states, like Pennsylvania, for example, have options to purchase a split limit or combined single limit automobile policy.
 In a split limit automobile policy, you will purchase a limit of liability insurance that will have three numbers.
-Your declarations page of your policy may include an annotation that looks something like 250,000/500,000/250,000, for example.
+Your declarations page of your auto insurance policy may include an annotation that looks something like 250,000/500,000/250,000, for example.

 In the given example, your policy would be providing you with a maximum of $250,000 of bodily injury liability per person with a maximum amount per accident of $500,000.
 If you seriously injured one person in an accident you would have $250,000 of liability protection to offer them in compensation for their loss (medical expenses).
 If two people were injured in the accident, your policy could provide up to $500,000 for that accident, but not more than the $250,000 limit per person.